RoyElkabetz/NMR-gyroscope/README.md

 # SEOP-and-NMR

-This repository contains materials Spin Exchange Optical Pumping (SEOP) and Nuclear Magnetic Resonance (NMR) theory and simulations.
+This repository contains theory an simulations of Spin Exchange Optical Pumping (SEOP) and Nuclear Magnetic Resonance (NMR) physics.